flenniken/collections/docs/collection-maker.md

 Use the same phone viewport you test on an iPhone, for example iPhone 14 Pro Max at 430 x 933 and 932 x 430.

-You can still set zoom points on an iPhone with pinch and pan, then tap the download icon and air-drop the `cjson` to your desktop.
+Save your zoom points with the download icon.
+On localhost the download icon writes `cjson` directly.

-On localhost the download icon writes that file directly.
+You can still set zoom points on an iPhone with pinch and pan, then tap the download icon and air-drop the `cjson` to your desktop and copy it to the dist folder.

 ♫ Note: air-drop doesn't work when your iphone is plugged into your mac.